Eviction by sheriff officers

 The landlord has no duty to look after the property on your behalf.
-If there is a break in at the house after the eviction and your property is stolen, you cannot seek compensation from the landlord.
+If there is a break-in at the house after the eviction and your property is stolen, you cannot seek compensation from the landlord.

 If you do not collect the property, the landlord may try to contact you to make arrangements for you to pick it up.
 However, if you do not contact them, or they do not know your whereabouts, they may just dispose of your property, because they have to clear the house before they let it to someone else.
-To avoid hassle, it's best to take your things with you when you leave, or arrange to remove it as quickly as you can.
+To avoid hassle, it's best to take your things with you when you leave or arrange to remove them as quickly as you can.

 How can I complain about the sheriff officers?

 If you believe the sheriff officers have acted unreasonably or beyond their powers, you may be able to complain.
 Examples include:

 harassing you or other people in the property

 carrying out the eviction when only children are at home